aditjain125/NCAA-Injury-Prognosis/README.md

 * Stacked all segmented data into a 3D data matrix. i.e., the triaxial data from both the "healthy" and "injured" training sessions were converged into one data matrix.

 # Model Construction
 A Long Short-Term Memory (LSTM) model type was utilized.
-LSTM models excel in Natural Language Processing, and thus, have the capability to
+LSTM models excel in Natural Language Processing, and thus, have the capability to observe patterns in sequential data such as from time-series accelerometer data.

+Here are the steps taken in the construction of this model:
+* Split the 3D data matrix into training and test data using an 80-20 split.
+* One-hot encode numerical class labels to make them suitable for model construction
+* Adam optimization algorithim and a categorical loss entropy function was used due to the multiclass nature of the data.
+* 15 training epochs to allow for adequate learning and minimization of loss.

+# Model Evaluation

+From 10 iterations of model construction, the LSTM model was able to classify between healthy and injured running periods with **97.1% accuracy**.
+Additionally, there was a **Recall score of 0.93** and **Precision of 0.98**.

+The model certainly offers promising results to be able to prognose a musculoskeletal injury in a runner using raw acclerometer signals, with little need for feature engineering and preprocessing.